Easter Lily Care

 How to Select an Easter Lily

-The Alabama A&M and Auburn Universities Extension suggests buying plants with dark foliage all the way down to the base of the plant.
+The Alabama A&M and Auburn Universities Extension program suggest buying plants with dark foliage all the way down to the base of the plant.
 Avoid stems or blooms with browning or yellowing.

 Plants with buds in the puffy white stage will soon bloom in a warm environment, such as your home, and will have a longer life.